Datavault-UK/automate-dv-docs/docs/metadata.md

-As of v0.5, metadata is provided to the models through the ```dbt_project.yml``` file instead of being specified in the models themselves.
+dbtvault is metadata driven.
+YAML variables are provided to macros via the ```dbt_project.yml``` file instead of being specified in the models themselves.
 This keeps the metadata all in one place and simplifies the use of dbtvault.

-For further detail of the below table templates, see: [table templates](macros.md#table-templates).
+For further detail about how to use the macros in this section, see [table templates](macros.md#table-templates).

 !!! note
     In v0.5, only source column metadata is necessary, we have removed target column metadata.